-IFES Ukraine in cooperation with the joint IFES-Central Election Commission (CEC) Administrative Center for the Training of Elections Process Participants and with the financial support of USAID, Global Affairs Canada and the UK government conducted a BRIDGE modular workshop on Gender and Elections.
+IFES Ukraine in cooperation with the joint IFES-Central Election Commission (CEC) Administrative Center for the Training of Elections Process Participants and with the financial support of USAID, Global Affairs Canada and the UK department for international affairs conducted a BRIDGE modular workshop on Gender and Elections.

-The aim of the workshop was to provide participants with knowledge on the concept of stereotypes and myths in the field of gender, the influence of myths and stereotypes on women’s representation and mechanisms to overcome barriers for women during the electoral process.
+The aim of the workshop was to provide participants with knowledge on the concept of stereotypes and myths in the field of gender, the influence of different types of electoral systems and quotas on women’s representation and mechanisms to overcome barriers for women during the electoral process.

-The workshop was held in Ukrainian language and was facilitated by BRIDGE workshop-level facilitators Alyona Dolya, Serhii Serzhan and semi-accredited facilitator Serhii Dubovyk.
-Twenty-four participants from the CEC and CSOs of Ukraine attended the workshop (out of which nine were male and fifteen female).
+The workshop was held in Ukrainian language and was facilitated by BRIDGE workshop-level facilitators Evgeniy Krikopolo, Yevheniia Pavlovska, Serhii Serzhan and Anastasia Matvienko.
+Twenty-four participants from the CEC, CSOs of Ukraine and political parties attended the workshop (out of which three were male and twenty one female).

 The workshop, which was customized for the Ukrainian experience and context, engaged participants on various topics, including but not limited to:

 - Definition of gender.
 Influence of myths and stereotypes